 New this month Character mistake: While Bill and Ralph are arguing in the car, Ralph refers to Bill's injuries by saying "you look like an advert insurance company", which makes no sense.
 What he obviously meant to say was either "you look like an advert for an insurance company" or "you look like an insurance company advert."

 16th Feb 2017

-New this week Trivia: In the scene near the end of the film where Mississippi, JP, and Bull are attempting to sneak into the saloon through the back, Mississippi disables the guard at the back door by disguising himself as a Chinese person.
+Trivia: In the scene near the end of the film where Mississippi, JP, and Bull are attempting to sneak into the saloon through the back, Mississippi disables the guard at the back door by disguising himself as a Chinese person.
 In the original release of the film, he puts on the disguise, then squints his eyes and speaks in vaguely Asian-sounding gibberish.
 This was deemed insensitive and inappropriate, and when the film is shown on television, the scene cuts awkwardly to avoid the offensive expressions and dialog.

 30th Nov 2016